cloudfieldcz/shieldoo-mesh-docs/docs/pages/2_admin/05_access_management.md

 7. Continue by [creating firewalls](/access_management/#firewalls), utilizing the created groups.

 ## Firewalls
-A firewall in a Shieldoo Mesh network configures rules that determine which traffic can pass between the network and its nodes (users and servers).
+A firewall in a Shieldoo Secure Network configures rules that determine which traffic can pass between the network and its nodes (users and servers).
 ![](../../images/AccessManagement03.png)

 ### Creating Firewalls
 The following steps describe how to create firewalls:
-1. Log in to your organization's Shieldoo Mesh web application.
+1. Log in to your organization's Shieldoo Secure Network web application.
 2. Enable __Expert Mode__.
 3. Go to the __System Configuration__ \| __Firewall__ section.
 4. Click on the __Create__ button to open the __Create Firewall__ dialog.